PcapRecorder.ned

 PcapRecorder simple module

 Records PCAP traces of frames sent/received by other modules within the same host.
-By default, it records frames sent/received by L2 modules of StandardHost and Router.
+By default, it records frames sent/received by L2 modules of ~StandardHost and ~Router(1,2).
 The output filename is expected in the pcapFile parameter.
-The PcapRecorder module can also print tcpdump-like textual information to on the log (EV); this functionality can be controlled by the verbose parameter.
+The PcapRecorder module can also print tcpdump-like textual information on the log (EV); this functionality can be controlled by the verbose parameter.

 Source code